 I think that is absolutely my agenda.
 To make people uncomfortable.
-I think the thing that we like to do on the winning side of the war is say, “Well, that was then.
+I think the thing that we like to do on the winning side of the war is say, “well, that was then.
 They were the bad guys.
 We were the good guys!”
 It is like: “No!
 That is not the way it works.”
 There were plenty of good people in Germany and Italy and all these countries who got seduced by an evil ideology.
 That could happen to anybody.
 All of us have to fight against it.
-It is something unfortunately in humanity—this instinct to hate, to be intolerant, to act violently.
+It is something unfortunate in humanity—this instinct to hate, to be intolerant, to act violently.
 That is something we always have to guard against.

 Can you tell us a bit about the second season of The Man in the High Castle?

 It is not like the first season.
 It enlarges the world.
 The characters change position dramatically.
 Which I think this platform demands.
 Traditional television is sort of the same thing, but different every week.
 This is more like a novel form and in a novel people change through time and space.

 Your next series is Medici: Masters of Florence.
 Why do you think period dramas appeal to modern audiences so much?